 Your TSF funds should be used for the purpose designated in your original application and as approved by OSE.
 If you would like to use your funds for other purposes, please email Ankita Rakhe with a clear, detailed proposal for a change and an explanation of why you cannot meet he original application use.

 How do I make my stewardship plan?

-You'll meet with Mariam in the weeks following the decision of the allocation of funding.
+You'll meet with TSF Staff in the weeks following the decision of the allocation of funding.
 She's the best resource for anything stewardship related.

 - Ankita Rakhe (OSE): TSF awards, application, orientation sessions, budgets and proposed changes for awards